ERC-20

 _recover(address account) → uint256 internal

-Mint wrapped token to cover any underlyingTokens that would have been transferred by mistake.
+Mint wrapped token to cover any underlyingTokens that would have been transferred by mistake or acquired from rebasing mechanisms.
 Internal function that can be exposed with access control if desired.

 ERC20InvalidUnderlying(address token) error